EbTech/Elo-MMR/README.md

 - The contestants interact heavily with others at the same event, as in most board games.

 In these settings, it's often useful to quantify how good a player is.
 Ratings could be used to track a player's progress over a training programme, set motivational objectives, predict likely champions, or create invitational beginner-only or expert-only events.
-Two properties of Elo-MMR make it particularly well-suited to these aims:
+Three properties of Elo-MMR make it particularly well-suited to these aims:

 - Massively Multiplayer: the algorithm is fast and numerically stable, even with thousands or millions of individually ranked contestants.